When blood is much thicker than water: what to know about thrombophilia

 Edited by: Jessica Wise

 Thrombophilia is when the blood clots too frequently and very quickly.
-It is a disorder that can be genetic or acquired and will cause clots in the veins and arteries, obstructing flow.
+It is a disorder that can be genetic or acquired and may cause clots in the veins and arteries, obstructing flow.
 While blood clots can help stop wounds from bleeding and help them scab over faster to promote healing, internally this can cause issues.
-The body should normally break them down after time, but with thrombophilia, the body makes too many and also doesn’t break down the older ones fast enough.
-An expert surgeon and professor in the vascular system shares with us what you need to understand about thrombophilia.
+The body should normally break them down after time, but with thrombophilia, the body makes too many of them and also doesn’t break down the older ones fast enough.
+Professor Vassilis Hadjianastassiou, an expert surgeon in the vascular system, shares with us what you need to understand about thrombophilia.

 What causes thrombophilia?

-Genetic thrombophilia is inherited via the direct bloodline of one or both parents, and means that the body is unable to make the correct proteins to build and dismantle blood clots.
+Genetic thrombophilia is inherited via the direct bloodline of one or both parents, and means that the body is unable to make the correct balance of proteins to build and dismantle blood clots.
 Inherited kinds of thrombophilia include Factor V Leiden and Prothrombin G20210A.
 Acquired thrombophilia is more common and can be contracted from exposure to diseases, medications, and lifestyle.
-Thrombophilia can be contracted by patients who also have HIV, hepatitis, and liver disease.
-People who are sedentary often, pregnant women, smokers, and people with obesity have a higher risk of getting thrombophilia.
+Thrombophilia can develop in patients who also have HIV, hepatitis, liver disease or even in patients using the oral contraceptive pill.

 What can thrombophilia cause?